Bruce Beutler: Family

-Bruce Beutler was the third son of Ernest Beutler (1928-2008) and Brondelle May Beutler (née Fleisher; 1928-2019).
+Bruce Beutler was the third son of Ernest Beutler (1928–2008) and Brondelle May Beutler (née Fleisher; 1928–2019).
 His siblings included two older brothers (Steven [b.
 1952] and Earl [b.
 1954]), and a younger sister, Deborah [b.
 1962]).
-Ernest, Bruce, Steven and Deborah were all physicians while Earl, a software engineer and entrepreneur, worked together with Ernest to create bibliographic retrieval software for publishing scientists (see Reference Manager) as well as other software products.

 Ernest Beutler was a hematologist and medical geneticist famed for his studies of G-6-PD deficiency, other hemolytic anemias, iron metabolism, glycolipid storage diseases, and leukemias, as well as his discovery of X chromosome inactivation.
 He was a Professor and department chairman at The Scripps Research Institute contemporaneously with Bruce.
-The two collaborated productively on several topics prior to Ernest Beutler’s death in 2008.
+The two collaborated productively on several topics prior to Ernest Beutler's death in 2008.

-Both of Ernest Beutler’s parents were physicians.
-Bruce Beutler’s paternal grandmother, Kathe Beutler (née Italiener, daughter of Anna Rothstein, 1896-1999), was a pediatrician, trained at the Charité hospital in Berlin, earning her medical diploma in 1923.
+Both of Ernest Beutler's parents were physicians.
+Bruce Beutler's paternal grandmother, Kathe Beutler (née Italiener, daughter of Anna Rothstein, 1896–1999), was a pediatrician, trained at the Charité hospital in Berlin, earning her medical diploma in 1923.
 Käthe Italiener married Alfred Beutler in 1925.
-Also a physician, Alfred Beutler was a cousin to the spectral physicist, Hans G. Beutler (1896-1942), who worked at the Kaiser Wilhelm Institute and the University of Berlin before emigrating to the USA in 1936.
+Also a physician, Alfred Beutler was a cousin to the spectral physicist, Hans G. Beutler (1896–1942), who worked at the Kaiser Wilhelm Institute and the University of Berlin before emigrating to the US in 1936.
 He continued his work at the University of Chicago until his death.

-One of Käthe’s Beutler’s first cousins was Kurt Rosenthal (aka Curtis Ronald), a banker and grandfather of Pamela Ronald, who discovered the first plant sensor of a molecule derived from a microbial pathogen.
-Known as XA21, this protein exhibits structural homology to TLR4 (shown by Beutler to be the LPS receptor).
-Notably, while both Beutler and Ronald were pioneers in the genetics of innate immunity, neither was aware of the other’s work and its possible relevance to their own prior to making their respective discoveries of mammalian and plant sensors of infection.
-Käthe Beutler, however, was aware that each was a scientist and a member of her extended family.
-She had informed each of the other’s existence, though she lacked detailed knowledge of their work.

 Bruce Beutler married Barbara Beutler (née Lanzl) in 1980 and divorced in 1988.
-Three sons were born to the couple: Daniel Beutler (born 1983), Elliot Beutler (born 1984), and Jonathan Beutler (born 1987).
-Elliot Beutler, a physicist, is currently a postdoctoral associate at University of Washington, Seattle.
-Coincidentally, his work is topically related to that of Hans G. Beutler, his first cousin, thrice removed.
-Jonathan Beutler, a plant biologist, is a Ph.D. candidate at the University of British Columbia, Vancouver.
+Three sons were born to the couple.